nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 - Implemented the attributes and functions of Employee and EmployeeList
   - What it does: add an employee into the employee list, remove an employee in the employee list, view the employees in the employee list, etc.
   - Justification: an employee is the one who operate each task, which is crucial in the management system.
 - Implemented the attributes and functions of Service and ServiceList
   - What it does: add a service into the service list, remove a service in the service list, view the services in the service list, etc.
   - Justification: a service is attached to each appointment and used to improve the status of the pet, which is the service goal of the clinic.
 - Implemented the attributes and functions of Ui
   - What it does: show logo and welcome messages to the user, read the user's command and show error messages when receiving a wrong input.
-  - Justification: the Ui is essential for the Command Line Interface requirement.

 - Implemented the tests of Employee and EmployeeList

 **Enhancements implemented**